fahmadov01/NLP/README.md

 https://www.kaggle.com/datasets/amananandrai/clickbait-dataset
 INSERT YOUTUBE LINK HERE

+## Contributions
+- Nate Cowan
+  - Implemented decision tree classifier
+  - Wrote the introduction to the progress report, as well as the data section
+  - Helped with the final presentation slides

 ## Decision Tree
 This module focuses specifically on the decision tree component of the larger NLP project.